huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 ## Spotty or Bad WIFI Transmission

 WIFI transmission experiencing reduction in available bandwidth compounded with sustained packet losses causes couple of major issues.
-A

 - As with wifi suspension scenario, the senders expect a reduction in bandwidth and a delayed detection of this condition causes less important packets (say 1080p) to be enqueued for transmission.
 - Packet loss triggered retransmissions leads to increased data in flight

-Both of these conditions result in negative compounding effects where less important packets ends up consuming more of the available bandwidith, thus causing priority inversion and wasted bandwidth due to unnecessary retransmissions.
+Both of these conditions result in negative compounding effects where less important packets ends up consuming more of the available bandwidth, thus causing priority inversion and wasted bandwidth due to unnecessary retransmissions.

 ## Downward drift